 The gavel fell for the first time in the new Gallery, expertly wielded by British Consul-General for Hong Kong & Macao Caroline Wilson.
-The guest of honor was welcomed by Robert Brooks, Group Chairman and the Directors of Bonhams Asia.
+The guest of honour was welcomed by Robert Brooks, Group Chairman and the Directors of Bonhams Asia.

 Her Excellency the Consul General offered a warm welcome.
 "It's great to be able to combine art, business, culture, retail and make history in one event.
 The Bonhams dedicated saleroom is a huge vote of confidence in Hong Kong and the Chinese, regional and global marketplace it represents.
 Bonhams has already voted with its feet in opening offices in Beijing, Taipei, Tokyo and Singapore.
-With this permanent auction space I am sure you will revolutionize auctioneering in Hong Kong and the region."
+With this permanent auction space I am sure you will revolutionise auctioneering in Hong Kong and the region."

 Addressing the large audience of collectors, dealers and art world luminaries, Bonhams chairman Robert Brooks, commented: "Bonhams has been holding auctions in Hong Kong since 2007, and these have been very successful.
 Since 2001, the company has undergone a massive international expansion.
 Bonhams now operates in 27 countries and on five continents.
 We have more than 60 departments and over 800 staff.
 We have grown from a small essentially British company to be become the third largest international fine art auction house running high quality sales round the world and often achieving world record prices for our clients.